needle-mirror/com.unity.sequences/Documentation~/under-the-hood.md

 ### Sequence creation in another Sequence

-When you create a Sequence in another Sequence (here called "parent Sequence", which can be a Master Sequence) from the Structure section of the Sequences window:
+When you create a Sequence in another Sequence (here called "parent Sequence", which can be a Master Sequence) from the Sequences window:

 -   In the Project, this creates a Timeline asset:
     -   Named after the new Sequence